AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 >
 >For the latter, anytime you build a new calculated column you must [add the dimension to existing metrics](../data-warehouse-mgr/manage-data-dimensions-metrics.md) before it is available as a `filter` or `group by`.

-See [creating calculated columns](../data-warehouse-mgr/creating-calculated-columns.md) with your Data Warehouse manager.
+See [creating calculated columns](../data-warehouse-mgr/creating-calculated-columns.md) with your Data Warehouse Manager.

 ## `Group By` clauses